QaysAlnajjad/eks-infrastructure/README.md

 }
 ```

-Replace your GitHub repo URL
+Replace your GitHub repo URL.

+Note: bootstrap/aws-auth.yaml is applied automatically by scripts/deploy-infra.sh after the cluster is created and kubeconfig is updated.

 ---